cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-blackb0x.md

 It may take a few tries to get your Apple TV into DFU.
 Be patient and ensure you follow the steps exactly.

-::: tip

-Blackb0x does not install nito.tv anymore; to install packages you will need to use SSH.

 :::

-You should now be jailbroken with Cydia installed on your home screen.
-You can use Cydia to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes and more.
+You should now be jailbroken with Kodi installed on your home screen.
+To install packages, you will need to use SSH.
+The default password for both root is `alpine`.